In this Article

 Deep breathing during uterine contractions decreases pain and relieves any cramps you may suffer.
 Practise meditation to stay calm and breathe through any pain you face.

 When Do You Need to Visit A Doctor?

 - The area around the incision of the c-section begins to turn red

-- There is fever and the pain gets even more severe
+- There is fever and the pain becomes severe

-- The bleeding from vagina increases and blood is bright red in colour
+- The vaginal bleeding increases and the blood is bright red in colour

 - Both your sides feel extremely tender

 Most women who face lower abdominal pain after delivery manage to keep a strong face throughout by taking the right precautions.
 It is important to know that the pains are generally short-lived and fade away in a couple of weeks, as your body returns to normalcy.